kaiko-ai/eva/docs/user-guide/tutorials/evaluate_resnet.md

 If you read [How to use eva](../getting-started/how_to_use.md) and followed the Tutorials to this point, you might ask yourself why you would not always use the *offline* workflow to run a complete evaluation.
 An *offline*-run stores the computed embeddings and runs faster than the *online*-workflow which computes a backbone-forward pass in every epoch.

 One use case for the *online*-workflow is the evaluation of a supervised ML model that does not rely on an backbone/head architecture.
-To demonstrate this, lets train a ResNet 18 from [Pytoch Image Models (timm)](https://timm.fast.ai/).
+To demonstrate this, let's train a ResNet 18 from [Pytoch Image Models (timm)](https://timm.fast.ai/).

 To do this we need to create a new config-file: